aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-shapes/shape-animation/_index.md

     // Creates a custom user path.
 Our object will be moved only after the button is clicked.
     IEffect fxUserPath = seqInter.AddEffect(ashp, EffectType.PathUser, EffectSubtype.None, EffectTriggerType.OnClick);

-    // Adds commands for moving since created path is empty IMotionEffect motionBhv = ((IMotionEffect)fxUserPath.Behaviors[0]);
+    // Adds commands for moving since created path is empty.
+    IMotionEffect motionBhv = ((IMotionEffect)fxUserPath.Behaviors[0]);

     PointF[] pts = new PointF[1];